 - Google Pay has integrated with 90% of top e-commerce platforms, including Shopify, WooCommerce, and Magento.

-- Small businesses accounted for 20% of new integrations in 2023, boosted by simplified API tools from Google.
+- Small businesses accounted for 20% of new integrations, boosted by simplified API tools from Google.

 - Google Pay expanded its loyalty card and coupon integration, now supporting over 500 major brands worldwide.